 This study reports that in patients with coronary artery disease undergoing elective PCI, a procedure-related hs-TnT rise occurred in the majority of patients, but this elevation was not associated with an increased risk of mortality for up to 3 years, regardless of the preprocedural hs-TnT level.
 It appears that PCI-related hs-TnT elevation does not provide prognostic information beyond that provided by baseline hs-TnT levels.
 Overall, the study findings support the definition of clinically relevant myocardial infarction after coronary revascularization in the Consensus Document of the Society of Cardiovascular Angiography and Interventions at ≥70 times the local laboratory upper limit of normal (ULN), or ≥35 times ULN with new pathologic Q waves in ≥2 contiguous leads.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, ACS and Cardiac Biomarkers, Aortic Surgery, Interventions and ACS, Interventions and Coronary Artery Disease
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Aortic Surgery, Interventions and ACS, Interventions and Coronary Artery Disease

 Keywords: Acute Coronary Syndrome, Biological Markers, Coronary Artery Disease, Mortality, Myocardial Infarction, Myocardial Revascularization, Percutaneous Coronary Intervention, Troponin T